Fire at Wisconsin anti-abortion office investigated as arson

 MADISON, Wis.
 (AP) — Arson investigators were probing a fire Sunday inside the headquarters of anti-abortion group Wisconsin Family Action, where someone had spray-painted a message outside the building.

-Madison police spokeswoman Stephanie Fryer toldthe Wisconsin State Journal that the fire reported shortly after 6 a.m.
-Sunday in Madison was suspicious in nature.
+Madison police spokeswoman Stephanie Fryer told the Wisconsin State Journal that the fire was reported shortly after 6 a.m.
+Sunday was suspicious in nature.
 No one was injured, and officials were still working to determine how much damage the fire caused.

 It wasn’t immediately clear who vandalized the building, but the message “If abortions aren’t safe than you aren’t either” was spray-painted on the building.